 Reward-Based Crowdfunding

-In the reward-based crowdfunding, people contribute to your campaign and you give them a reward in return.
+In reward-based crowdfunding, people contribute to your campaign and you give them a reward in return.
 The reward could be a DVD of the Film, The Gadget, etc. Equity cannot be given as a Reward.

 Investment Model

-Crowdfunding is becoming a lifeline for new entrepreneurs as it helps them in many ways without losing much equity.
-Let's see how crowdfunding helps startup.
+In the Investment model of crowdfunding, the investor receives an equity stake in the project.
+Equity-based crowdfunding is not so common in India.
+Crowdfunding is becoming a lifeline for new entrepreneurs and small businesses as it helps them in many ways without losing much equity.
+Let's see how crowdfunding helps startups and businesses in India.

 Easy Steps to Create a Crowdfunding website or platform: